matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 - Container management: It's a container centric management environment.
 - Open Source: Vendor-neutral Cloud Native Computing Foundation.
+- Automation:
-- Automation: It Automates the deployment, scaling, load balancing, logging, monitoring, and other management features of containerized apps.
-PaaS solutions.
+    - It Automates the deployment, scaling, load balancing, logging, monitoring, and other management features of containerized apps.
+    - PaaS solutions.
 - Container management: The features of an IaaS, such as allowing a wide range of user preferences and configuration flexibility.
-- Declarative configuration: When you administer your infrastructure declaratively, you describe the desired state you want to achieve, instead of issuing a series of commands to achieve that desired state.
+- A declarative configuration: When you administer your infrastructure declaratively, you describe the desired state you want to achieve, instead of issuing a series of commands to achieve that desired state.
-- Imperative configuration: You issue commands to change the system state.
+- An imperative configuration: You issue commands to change the system state.

 **Kubernetes features**